-Guard and Reserve members are "activated" when called to active service for more than 30 consecutive days.
-When actviated, you and your family are eligible for active duty health benefits, including prescription drug coverage.
+National Guard and Reserve members are "activated" when they're called to active duty for more than 30 consecutive days.
+When activated:

-Family members may qualify to enroll in one of these options depending on where they live when you're activated, but they also have other options:
+Family members may qualify to enroll in one of these options depending on where they live when you're activated, but they can also use the following plans:

 - Coverage begins up to 180 days before you report to active duty.

 - Family members are also covered during this pre-activation period.

 - Benefits continue when active duty service begins.

 If you don't meet early eligibility requirements, coverage for you and your family begins on the first day of your orders.